karabayse/edabit/README.md

 * Comparing arrays
 * Between words
 * Return names from an array of objects
 * Return the four-letter strings
+* Swap first and last names